Aayushgoyal00/Aayushgoyal00/README.md

 ---
 ## 🌟  **What I'm Working On**
 - Developing a platform to process YouTube video transcripts using AI-driven chat systems.
-Currently exploring hybrid RAG approaches (traditional + GraphRAG) to handle large datasets, like 10-hour video transcripts chunked into multiple segments, enhancing context retrieval with knowledge graphs.
+Currently exploring hybrid RAG approaches (traditional + GraphRAG) to handle large datasets, like multiple video transcripts chunked into multiple segments, enhancing context retrieval with knowledge graphs.
 ## 📚 **Education**
 ### Dhirubhai Ambani University
 - Pursuing a B-Tech degree in Mathematics & Computing.